marcel-maurer/Scikit_ML/README.md

 This repository documents my practical learning process in **Machine Learning, Data Science, and Python development**.
 It contains projects ranging from classical classification problems to imbalanced datasets and neural networks.

-The repository is also part of my application portfolio and is intended to give an insight into how I approach programming, problem solving, debugging, and learning new technologies.
+The repository is also part of my application portfolio and provides an insight into how I approach programming, problem solving, debugging, and learning new technologies.

 ---